- Our Life in Carmel

 A strong and steadily growing faith is of supreme importance in the cloistered life.
 To continue with the theme of the stars: there will be times when those bright shining lights disappear from view, that is, God’s consolations are withdrawn.
 He Himself may seem very far away.
 For God, says St. John of the Cross, is like a dark night to the soul.
 A living spirit of faith will sustain us in those moments, enabling us to trust that God is still at work within and around us.

 The cloistered nun rarely has the satisfaction of seeing the fruit of her intercessory prayers.
 Once again, it is faith that will assure her that her vocation is worthwhile.
 The deeper her faith, the more she will be convinced that even her tiniest actions, done for the love of God, are of value for the Church and the salvation of souls.

-With faith as our guide, therefore, and “determined determination” (St. Teresa) we journey to Heaven.
+With faith as our guide, therefore, and with “determined determination” as our Holy Mother St. Teresa advised, we journey on to Heaven.
 Let us not travel alone, but strive to bring as many souls as we can with us!